METHOTREXATE INJECTION BP

 - infection of hair roots or hair loss, especially of the scalp

-- frequent or painful urination (cystitis/dysuria), or blood in the urine
+- frequent or painful urination (cystitis/dysuria), or blood in the urine, or bowel motions

 - changes in the menstrual cycle (periods)

-- bleeding gums, sore mouth, difficulty swallowing, cold sores, mouth ulcers
+- bleeding gums, sore mouth, difficulty swallowing, cold sores, mouth ulcers, swollen glands (lymph nodes)

 - coughing, wheezing, difficulty breathing, chest pain

-- black tarry stools or blood in the stools
+- black tarry stools or blood in the stoolsfits, seizures or convulsions

 These may be serious side effects.
 You may need urgent medical attention.